 This program is authorized under Title XIX, Part B, subparts II and III of the Public Health Service Act (42 USC 300x-21-66).
 Implementing regulations are published at 45 CFR part 96.
-Those regulations include general administrative requirements for the covered block grant programs in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule).
+Those regulations include general administrative requirements for the covered block grant programs in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule)/45 CFR part 75 (the HHS implementation of 2 CFR part 200).
 Requirements specific to SABG are in 45 CFR sections 96.120 through 96.137.
 In addition, grantees are to administer their SABG programs according to the plan that they submitted to SAMHSA.

-As discussed in Appendix I of this Supplement, "Federal Programs Excluded from the A-102 Common Rule," States are to use the fiscal policies that apply to their own funds in administering SABG.
+As discussed in Appendix I to the Supplement, "Federal Programs Excluded from the A-102 Common Rule and Portions of 2 CFR Part 200," States are to use the fiscal policies that apply to their own funds in administering SABG.
 Procedures must be adequate to assure the proper disbursal of and accounting for Federal funds paid to the grantee, including procedures for monitoring the assistance provided (45 CFR section 96.30).